coryglover/coryglover.github.io/README.md

       <i>August 2024</i> - <a href="https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.133.077401" target="_blank" style="color: black">New Publication</a> and Editors' Suggestion
     </h3>
     <p>
-    This month my advisor and I published our new findings on physical networks in Physical Review Letters.
+    This month my advisor, Albert-László Barabási, and I published our new findings on physical networks in Physical Review Letters.
 I am honored to announce we were included as an Editors' Suggestion for this issue.
 Thank you to the editors for highlighting our work.
     </p>
     <p>
     In this work, we define a new metric for measuring entanglement in physical networks.
 Entanglement in physical networks is the manner which links push and wrap around each other as they form connections.
 Our new metric is significantly faster than previous methods and is analytically tractable.
 From our derivations, we derive that entanglement is driven by density, link length, degree heterogeneity, and community structure.